otamachan/json_converter/README.md

 }
 ```

-## Example CLI tool
+## Example CLI tools

-The package includes a command-line tool for echoing and publishing topics with JSON.
+The package includes command-line tools for working with ROS2 topics and services using JSON.

 ### Echo topics as JSON